Irene Sargent

-Irene Sargent (February 20, 1852 - September 14, 1932) was an American art historian and leading advocate of the American Arts and Crafts movement, especially through her numerous influential articles in The Craftsman magazine.
+Irene Sargent (February 20, 1852 – September 14, 1932) was an American art historian and leading advocate of the American Arts and Crafts movement, especially through her numerous influential articles in The Craftsman magazine.

 Family and education

 Sargent was famously reticent about her personal history, and little is known about her early life apart from the fact that she was born Jesse Irene Sargent in Auburn, New York.
 She was the fourth daughter of Rufus Sargent, a machine designer and tool manufacturer, and Phebe Sargent.

-There is no record of any formal education, but she apparently traveled in Europe after her father's death in 1882 to further her studies.
-In 1922, Syracuse University awarded her an honorary doctorate (D. Litt.).
+There is no record of Sargent having received any formal education, but she apparently traveled in Europe after her father's death in 1882 to further her studies.
+In 1922, Syracuse University awarded her an honorary doctorate in literature.